Business

 EchoCare Announces Completion Of Round A Financing For State Of The Art Elderly Home Monitoring Technology

-EchoCare Technologies Ltd. (“EchoCare”) has completed first round of investment through a group of strategic investors, including Centrica, through Idan Mor’s Innovation Centrica investment fund, Residential Aged Australia’s Pty Ltd (“LifeView”), the Tigbur Group and a private investor.
+EchoCare Technologies Ltd. (“EchoCare”) has completed a first round of investment through a group of strategic investors, including Centrica, through Idan Mor’s Innovation Centrica investment fund, Residential Aged Australia’s Pty Ltd (“LifeView”), the Tigbur Group and a private investor.

 In addition to the investments secured, EchoCare also announced the appointment of Orit Benvenisti (CEO of Tigbur Group) to its Board of Directors.
 Orit brings many years of experience in the field of supervision of the elderly in their homes and senior living housing facilities.
 She joins at a critical time as the company moves forward with the investment to manufacture and commercialize the product in the global market.